-In the non-profit world, her clients include Brooklyn Academy of Music, Irish Arts Center and The Chocolate Factory in New York City; and in California, Pasadena Playhouse, Ensemble Theatre Company and Rubicon Theater Company, regional theaters located, respectively in Pasadena, Ventura and Santa Barbara.
+In the non-profit world, her clients included Brooklyn Academy of Music, Irish Arts Center, and The Chocolate Factory in New York City; and in California, Pasadena Playhouse, Ensemble Theatre Company and Rubicon Theater Company.

 In recent seasons past, she was represented on Broadway by the musical A Christmas Story, the Musical (which garnered multiple Tony Award nominations) as well as the Off Broadway show Dinner with the Boys, the folk music show Lonesome Traveler, the drama Wiesenthal, and the Broadway and West End musical Sister Act, as well as an original new rock opera entitled Psyche, which premiered on the West Coast.

 Other theatrical productions for which Ms. Golinski has done legal work include Spider-man: Turn Off The Dark (Broadway), Ghost The Musical (Broadway), Dangerous Beauty, and 101 Dalmations.
 She has represented production company Stage Entertainment on various stage projects, as well as its Dutch subsidiary Holiday on Ice for U.S.-related matters.
-She routinely advises investors concerning financing for theatrical productions, including, of late, Pretty Woman, Working Girl and Secret Life of Bees.
+She routinely advised investors concerning financing for theatrical productions, including Pretty Woman, Working Girl and The Secret Life of Bees.

 Ms. Golinski began her Entertainment Law career in the Entertainment Department of Paul Weiss Rifkind Wharton & Garrison in New York City.
-A veteran practitioner now, she consistently receives Martindale-Hubbell’s top rating for lawyers, the “AV Preeminent Rating”, and has been included in various listings of New York City’s top attorneys focusing on personal injury law.
+As a veteran practitioner, she consistently received Martindale-Hubbell’s top rating for lawyers, the “AV Preeminent Rating”, and was included in various listings of New York City’s top attorneys focusing on entertainment law.